Food Network Star

-Food Network Star is a reality television series that premiered June 5, 2005.
-It was produced by CBS EYEtoo Productions for seasons 1–8 and by Triage Entertainment for subsequent seasons.
-It airs on the Food Network in the United States.
+Food Network Star is a reality television series that aired from June 5, 2005, to August 5, 2018.
+It was produced by CBS EYEtoo Productions for seasons 1–8 and by Triage Entertainment for seasons 9–14.
+It aired on the Food Network in the United States.
 Prior to season seven, the series was known as The Next Food Network Star.

 Season One

 Summary

 The first season of The Next Food Network Star series was taped in February 2005, and was composed of five episodes in June 2005.
-Chicago area caterers Dan Smith and Steve McDonagh emerged as the winners, and went on to host a show called Party Line with Dan & Steve, now titled Party Line with The Hearty Boys, which premiered on September 18, 2005.
+Chicago area caterers Dan Smith and Steve McDonagh emerged as the winners, and went on to host a show called Party Line with Dan & Steve; later titled Party Line with The Hearty Boys, which premiered on September 18, 2005.

 The runner-up, Deborah Fewell, was chosen to host a special on food at beaches, Surf N Turf, which aired in June 2006.
 Michael Thomas was the recurring chef on The Tyra Banks Show.
 Susannah Locketti made an appearance on The Tony Danza Show, and is also an on-air chef for Publix grocery stores in the southern United States.